mobilejazz/Eixample/readme.md

 # Eixample

-Pronounced ey-sham-pla, the Catalan word for extension.
-The Eixample is a district in Barcelona characterized by it's strict grid system of long straight streets and wide avenues.
+The Eixample (pronounced ey-sham-pla) is a district in Barcelona characterized by it's strict grid system of long straight streets and wide avenues.

-This CSS flexbox grid is made with love in Barcelona by Mobile Jazz.
+Inspired by our city, this CSS flexbox grid is made with love by [Mobile Jazz](https://www.mobilejazz.com/).

 ## Getting Started